Early Childhood Professional Certificate (ECPC)

 - 5-Hour DCF Emergent Literacy Course

-- Employed in a licensed child care setting or a licensed family child care home working with children 5 years or younger (preferably 3-5 years of age) working a minimum of 32 hours per week.
+- Employed in a licensed child care setting or a licensed family child care home working with children 5 years or younger (preferably birth-3 years of age) working a minimum of 32 hours per week.
 Volunteering is not accepted.